Zi-hao-Wei/Efficient-Vision-Language-Pre-training-by-Cluster-Masking/README.md

-# Masking Clusters in Vision-language Pretraining
+# Efficient Vision Language Pre-training by Cluster Masking

-This is the official repository for "Masking Clusters in Vision-language Pretraining", presented at CVPR 2024.
+This is the official repository for "Efficient Vision-Language Pre-training by Cluster Masking", presented at CVPR 2024.

 ## Introduction